glouppe/info8010-deep-learning/lecture7.md

 $$\text{attention}(\mathbf{Q}, \mathbf{K}, \mathbf{V}) = \text{softmax}\left(\frac{\mathbf{Q}\mathbf{K}^T}{\sqrt{d\_k}} + \mathbf{M}\right) \mathbf{V}$$
 where $\mathbf{M}\_{ij} = 0$ if $i \geq j$ and $\mathbf{M}\_{ij} = -\infty$ otherwise.

+???

+$i$ and $j$ are the query and key positions, respectively.
+The mask ensures that the attention weight for any future position is zero, thus preventing the model from attending to future tokens.

 ---

 class: middle